-Under the Electricity Act 1994 (Qld) (Electricity Act), Gas Supply Act 2003 (Qld) (Gas Act) the QCA is responsible for enforcing the Electricity Distribution Network Code and Gas Distribution Network Code (the Distribution Codes).
-Under the National Energy Retail Law (Queensland) Act 2014 the QCA is responsible for enforcing certain Queensland-specific derogations to the National Energy Retail Law and National Energy Retail Rules, as explained in Chapter 3 (the Derogations).
+Under the Electricity Act 1994 (Qld) (Electricity Act), Gas Supply Act 2003 (Qld) (Gas Supply Act) the QCA is responsible for enforcing the Electricity Distribution Network Code and Gas Distribution Network Code (the Distribution Codes).
+Under the National Energy Retail Law (Queensland) Act 2014 (Qld) the QCA is responsible for enforcing certain Queensland-specific derogations to the National Energy Retail Law (NERL) and National Energy Retail Rules (NERR).

-These Guidelines outline our approach, and issues we may consider, when we are considering enforcement action for contraventions of the Distribution Codes or the Derogations.
+These enforcement guidelines outline our approach, and issues we may consider, when we are considering enforcement action for contraventions of the Distribution Codes or the derogations.